zeinebBC/Differential-Diagnosis-of-Bowel-Wall-Thickening-on-CT/README.md

 #### 2.1 Preprocessing

-Plan and preprocess the dataset:
+generate the model´s configuration and training plan, preprocess the dataset:

 ```bash
 nnUNetv2_plan_and_preprocess \